antirez/disque/README.md

 ---

 1. Disque tries to replicate to W-1 (or W during out of memory) reachable nodes, shuffled.
-2. The cluster ADDJOB message is used to replicate a job to multiple nodes, the job is sent together with the list of nodes that may have a copy.
+2. The cluster REPLJOB message is used to replicate a job to multiple nodes, the job is sent together with the list of nodes that may have a copy.
 2. If the required replication is not reached promptly, the job is send to one additional node every 50 milliseconds.
-When this happens, a new ADDJOB message is also re-sent to each node that may have already a copy, in order to refresh the list of nodes that have a copy.
+When this happens, a new REPLJOB message is also re-sent to each node that may have already a copy, in order to refresh the list of nodes that have a copy.
 3. If the specified synchronous replication timeout is reached, the node that originally received the ADDJOB command from the client, gives up and returns an error to the client.
 When this happens the node performs a best-effort procedure to delete the job from nodes that may have already received a copy of the job.

 Cluster topology